biowilli/biowilli/README.md

 - 🍉 I’m biowilli 🍉

-- 🏢 I work at a small company called Bits
+- 🏢 I work for fairkom
-- 📐 I’m studying Digital Innovation (https://www.fhv.at/) in Austria
+- 📐 I studied Digital Innovation (https://www.fhv.at/) in Austria

 - 👀 I’m interested in coding and programming